210927-Reston-UiPath/P2---AI-BIRRI_P-MAXIE_R-RYMARZ_N-SIELATSHOM_O/README.md

 **Project #2**

 Goal - The Best Return: User will make the most out of investments.

-**MVP**
+This will occur through an automated process that will optimize their options concerning Stock.
+Allowing customers to buy and sell optimized stock options.

+**MVP/User Stories**
 --------------
 User is able to View Stock Options